 After supper, a lot of residents prefer to retire to their private rooms for the evening and occupy their time with reading, television, or music.
 Residents can also socialize longer in the common areas with each other, as well as watch movies and television together for the evening.

-At the Care Centre we have 90 residents ranging from age 60 to 108 years with varying degrees of functional and cognitive abilities.
+At the Care Centre we have 90 residents ranging from age from mid forties to over 100 years with varying degrees of functional and cognitive abilities.
 Each person requires different supports from the care team.

 Our meals are home-cooked in our own kitchens, and follow individual nutritional care plans developed by our in-house dietician in partnership with residents/families.
 Our kitchen staff prepare special meals for celebratory occasions and cultural holidays.
 Dining menus are on a 5-week cycle rotation and they are updated for Spring/Summer and Fall/Winter.
 For information on special events and gatherings, read the latest news here or sign up for email notifications by scrolling down on this, or any page on the website and filling out the form.